fluiddyn/fluidimage/doc/install.rst

 - h5netcdf (only if you need netcdf files)

-- scikit-image (only for preprocessing)
+- scikit-image (only for preprocessing of images)

 - PyQt5 (only for GUI)

+- ipython (important to play interactively with parameters, images and results)

+- jupyter (to try the tutorials yourself)

 The simplest way to get a good environment for fluidimage is by using conda (with anaconda or miniconda).
 If you use conda, install the main packages with::

   conda install numpy scipy matplotlib h5py scikit-image pyqt

+  conda install ipython jupyter

 and the other packages with pip::